DVCone/flutter_course/courses/Section 3.md

 > [Practice on `test/examples/s3.dart`]

 **b.Scaffold**
-<br/> Scaffold widget is also important as the MaterialApp widget, but Scaffold is use for a canvas of aplication layout. without it, the layout will be black screen.
+<br/> Scaffold widget is also important as the MaterialApp widget, but Scaffold is use for a canvas of application layout. without it, the layout will be black screen.

 ```dart
 import 'package:flutter/material.dart';